Pogo Energy

 Wholesale-plus pricing can save money or cost more depending on:

-- Whether you can actually shift usage
+- Whether you can shift usage

 - Market conditions that year